alexohotnikov/express-static-video/README.md

 `yarn render` - render all source videos(.mp4) from `public/source/`

-All compiled videos has saved at `public/streams/`
+>All compiled videos will be saved at `public/streams/`